pce-devel/huc/doc/hucc/hucc-function-reference.md

 This legacy function is exactly the same as `load_palette()`, except it offers direct access to sprite sub-palettes.
 They are standard sub-palette numbers 16 to 31, but with this function you can simply access them with indices 0 to 15.
 This can make sprite palette manipulation easier, since you don't have to remember the real sprite sub-palette indices.
 Without the third argument, the function loads only one block.

-`read_palette( unsigned char palette, unsigned char num_palettes, unsigned int *destination );` Reads palette data back from the VCE into the specified destination buffer.
+`read_palette( unsigned char palette, unsigned char num_palettes, unsigned int *destination );` Reads palette data back from the Video Color Encoder (VCE) into the specified destination buffer.

 `fade_to_black( unsigned int __far *from, unsigned int *destination, unsigned char num_colors, unsigned char value_to_sub );`
 Fades palette colors towards black by subtracting the specified value from each color component.